Chelsea Clinton Not Done With Donald Trump, Protests POTUS Online And In Person

 “We are here unified because of Donald Trump,” he added.
 “We want to thank him for bringing us together.”

-Tagging along with the ex-First Daughter was Chelsea Clinton’s 2-year-old girl, Charlotte.
-Susan Sarandon was among several celebrities in the crowd to have their voices heard over Trump’s “fascist” White House, as the Washington Post‘s Michael Kinsley characterized the new administration.
+Tagging along with the former first daughter was Chelsea Clinton’s 2-year-old daughter, Charlotte.
+Susan Sarandon was among several celebrities in the crowd to have their voices heard over Trump’s “fascist” White House, as the Washington Post’s Michael Kinsley characterized the new administration.

 Thank you to all who organized #IAmAMuslimToo today – Charlotte's 1st protest rally. #NoBanNoWallNoRaids pic.twitter.com/5mSXGQtPJU